-The future of software quality and delivery is dependent on the way that the development and testing process is conducted, but for all this to happen first and foremost we need to have a solid structure to have an effectively working R&D organization.
+The future of software quality and delivery is dependent on the way that the development and testing process is conducted, but for all this to happen, first and foremost we need to have a solid structure to have an effectively functioning R&D organization.

 There are several ways that an organization can structure their R&D activities for the delivery of software.
-On a general note, any new software feature in an organization that has a well-established R&D pipeline goes through the following 6 steps we term as the New Feature Implementation Cycle.
+On a general note, any new software feature in an organization that has a well-established R&D pipeline goes through the following six steps, which we call the New Feature Implementation Cycle.

 New Feature Implementation Lifecycle

-- Step 1 – Research is conducted to observe different ways the user interacts with new/existing features of a software product
+- Step 1 – Research is conducted to observe different ways the user interacts with new and existing features of a software product.

-- Step 2 – Large amounts of Data is collected and analyzed to come up with different inferences
+- Step 2 – Large amounts of data are collected and analyzed to come up with different inferences.

-There are 2 ways organizations can structure their R&D teams to ensure there is a seamless and continuous innovation pipeline.
+There are two ways organizations can structure their R&D teams to ensure there is a seamless and continuous innovation pipeline.

 High-Level Organizational R&D Structure

-One effective way of structuring a R&D team is by separating QA from development.
-For some companies, this means using a 3rd-party QA service, and for others, it means organizing their QA testers into their own internal, but separate group.
+One effective way to structure a R&D team is to separate QA from development.
+For some companies, this means using a third-party QA service, and for others, it means organizing their QA testers into their own internal but separate group.
 What this will look like in a software development setting is the developers will produce their code and package it so it can be deployed by testers in their testing environments.
-Once tested by QA, it is sent back to the engineers with the issues made evident so they can be fixed.
+Once tested by QA, the code is sent back to the engineers with any issues flagged so they can be fixed.

-One of the biggest advantages is this structure is, it leads to better documentation and packaging so that teams can communicate properly, and it allows them to focus on separate and specialized modules.
+One of the biggest advantages to this structure is that it leads to better documentation and packaging so that teams can communicate properly, and it allows them to focus on separate, specialized modules.
 In this structure, the developers create unit tests for their code.
-QA is then responsible for regression, functional testing and end-to-end testing… It is key for bugs to be properly documented in this structure otherwise a lot of time is spent back and forth on triaging and reproducing the bug.
+QA is then responsible for regression, functional, and end-to-end testing.
+It is key for bugs to be properly documented in this structure.
+If not, a lot of time is spent going back and forth between triaging and reproducing the bug.

-Teams that follow this structure, usually work in an agile environment, in 2 week sprints involving daily standup meetings, sprint retrospective meetings, scrum meetings and other activities that involve a high level of collaboration between developers, QA, and the business.
+Teams that follow this structure usually work in an agile environment and in two week sprints involving daily standup meetings, sprint retrospective meetings, scrum meetings, and other activities that involve a high level of collaboration between developers, QA, and the business.
 This encourages all the team members to keep communicating with each other.
-It also aligns with the Shift-Left paradigm, which emphasizes the fact that development and testing should start as early in the software development lifecycle (SDLC) and happens continuously throughout the SDLC till the feature is implemented.
+It also aligns with the shift-left paradigm, which emphasizes the fact that development and testing should start as early as possible in the software development lifecycle (SDLC) and happens continuously throughout the SDLC until the feature is implemented.

 There are many tools available to help teams to collaborate easily.
-Testim, for example, provides various features to increase collaboration such as branching, version control, test suite/plans and easy CI/CD integration with 3rd party grids.
-Also, it is an AI-based software testing platform that uses machine learning to make your tests more simple, stable, smarter and faster.
+Testim, for example, provides various features to increase collaboration such as branching, version control, test suite/plans, and easy CI/CD integration with third-party grids.
+Also, it is an AI-based software testing platform that uses machine learning to make your tests more simple, stable, smarter, and faster.
 The AI underneath the hood analyzes all the DOM objects in real-time and extracts all the object trees and properties.
 Based on this, it creates a list of location strategies.
 From this list, it chooses the best way to locate an element.
-This strategy is called Dynamic locator strategy.
-The more tests you run the smarter it becomes to make your tests more stable.
+This strategy is called dynamic locator strategy.
+The more tests you run, the smarter it becomes, resulting in more stable tests.

-Artificial Intelligence and automation are two areas of modern technology that is rapidly evolving and has already taken over almost every major industry, and it will be no different for software development.
+Artificial intelligence and automation are two areas of modern technology that are rapidly evolving and have already taken over almost every major industry, and software development will be no exception.
 The main reason we are seeing this trend is its effectiveness in performing repetitive processes, learning from different flows, and optimizing their behavior.

-The one question which always comes up with software delivery is “Who owns quality, and how is it measured?”.
-In an ideal world. quality should be owned by the entire team and should not be just left in the hands of developers and tests.
+The one question that always comes up with software delivery is “Who owns quality, and how is it measured?”
+In an ideal world, quality should be owned by the entire team and should not be left in the hands of only developers and testers.
 This is not usually the case, so there is a need for companies to collaborate better and look for effective tools and processes to streamline their software delivery process and ensure high quality.
 The following use cases will give you a better understanding of how companies can structure their development and QA process while also making use of solutions like Testim.

-A good example of a company aligning themselves to the Shift Left Paradigm and using a tool to streamline their delivery process is Engagio.
+Engagio is a good example of a company aligning themselves with the shift left aradigm and using a tool to streamline their delivery process.
 Engagio is a marketing platform where businesses can manage, track, and gain insight from their marketing activities.
 Testing is done by the developers and authoring tests is part of the sprint.
-2-4 hours are allocated in each sprint for developers to add and update automated tests apart from the time spent on developing new features.
+Two to four hours are allocated in each sprint for developers to add and update automated tests (apart from the time spent on developing new features).

 This is a relatively new structure, which mixes development and QA together in various groups across the project’s scope.
 This means developers are likely not too involved in the specific QA tasks.

 This is a great example of a traditional R&D structure.
 At Walmart, development is separate from QA, and QA owns quality.
-This makes sense considering Walmart is not primarily providing one single software product, rather it encompasses a large number of modules that need to interact together to provide the holistic retail experience for the customers. and also has billions of dollars in resources at their disposal.
+This makes sense, considering that Walmart does not primarily provide a single software product, but rather encompasses a large number of modules that need to interact together to provide the holistic retail experience for the customers and has billions of dollars in resources at their disposal.

 This is a good example of teams following a hybrid approach.
 NetApp is a data management solution that provides businesses with a platform to aggregate all of their data over the cloud.
-Centralizing your data allows you to gain more accurate insight on how your business is operating.
+Centralizing your data allows you to gain more accurate insight into how your business is operating.
 NetApp’s software delivery process involves QA writing the tests and reusable components and developers maintaining those tests.
-This leads to tests being authored/updated close to development while QA having the bandwidth to increase coverage.
+This leads to tests being authored or updated close to development while QA has the bandwidth to increase coverage.

 Quality as an Organizational Initiative